 World Book Day in Libraries

 There are all sorts of exciting things that libraries can get involved with on World Book Day.
 There will be a library membership drive, with library joining forms included in the schools packs to nurseries, primary and secondary schools.
-Or you can download a joining form here.
+You can also download a library joining form.